ovh/cds/doc/overview/introduction.md

 ### Action requirements and worker capabilities

-CDS is built on simples principes:
+CDS is built on simples principles:

  * Any client operation is an Action and has requirements.
  * Every worker registered has capabilities and build if and only if all requirements are met.

 ![Action and Workers](/doc/img/action-worker.png)

 Relation between workers and actions.

 ### Harness PaaS with worker models and [hatcheries](/doc/overview/hatchery.md)